pwwang/cloudsh/README.md

 ### Generating Shell Completion Scripts

-`cloudsh` provides shell completion support for bash, zsh and fish.
+`cloudsh` provides shell completion, including the subcommands, options and both local and cloud paths, support for bash, zsh and fish.
 To enable it:

 ```bash
 # For bash